On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 \subsection{The Northcott property}

 Throughout the paper, $E$ is an elliptic curve defined over $\oQ$ by a Weierstrass equation, and $O$ is the point at infinity of $E$.
 For any subfield $F$ of $\oQ$, $E(F)$ denotes the set of $F$-rational points on $E$.
-As usual, $E(F)$ can be made to be an abelian group, and let $E(F)_\tor$ be the torsion subgroup of $E(F)$.
+As usual, when $E$ is defined over $F$, $E(F)$ can be made to be an abelian group, and let $E(F)_\tor$ be the torsion subgroup of $E(F)$.

 \begin{definition} For any subset $\cS$ of $E(\oQ)$, we say that $\cS$ has the \textit{Northcott property}, short \textit{Property $\N$}, if for any positive number $T$ the set

 is finite, where the height $\h(P)$ is defined to be the height of its $x$-coordinate (see Section~\ref{sec:height}).
 If $E(F)$ has Property $\N$, we also say that $E$ has \textit{Property $\N$ over $F$}. \end{definition}